AtharvaIngale/My-Resume/README.md

 ![](Aspose.Words.62aec138-3953-4e20-9d24-cf7f1b281fba.002.png)

 **Career Objective:** Highly motivated and results-oriented software engineer with strong analytical and problem- solving skills.
 Proven ability to design, develop, troubleshoot, and debug software programs for databases, applications, and systems.
 Dedicated to learning and adapting to new technologies and methodologies.
-Eager to contribute to Oracle's innovative work environment and drive impactful results.
+Eager to contribute to a innovative work environment and drive impactful results.

 ![](Aspose.Words.62aec138-3953-4e20-9d24-cf7f1b281fba.002.png)